Timor Mortis, 2017

 Timor mortis - the fear of death.

 S. Freud has said, that the only things, that force people to take action are the fear of death, and the drive for sex.
 Whilst fear of death in it’s direct, and metaphorical meaning, can often be what holds us back.
-Fear of not only dyeing, but the ending of an era or a change in conditions.
+Fear of not only dying, but the ending of an era or a change in conditions.

 Ending, dying, changing, demolishing- we fear it, and are frightened to make changes, move on, or to apply the potential of our matter somewhere else.
 To reproduce it in a different form.